SharePoint/sp-dev-docs/docs/apis/amr-api-reference.md

 Default value is `false`.

-When set to `false`, AMR API exports basic metadata:
+When set to `false`, AMR API reads basic metadata:

 - List
 - Folder